data301-2021-summer2/group29-project/README.md

 ## Milestones

 -  **July 14** - Updated Readme for the dataset, and downloaded data into the repository.
--

 ## Describe your topic/interest in about 150-200 words

+This is a medical cost dataset of individuals in the United States as billed by various health insurance companies.
+Through this project, we wish to study the effect of the independent variables on the medical costs incurred by insurance service providers as well as the interplay between these seemingly distinct variables.
+Some questions that we are particularly interested in exploring are:
--  Does having a high BMI (Body Mass Index) , result in incurring more medical charges in the US.
+- Does having a high BMI result in incurring more medical charges in the United States?
--
+-	Do geographical regions play a part in increased medical costs?

+A useful outcome of this project could be to explore the results of controllable variables in reducing the total medical costs.
+For instance, not smoking and reducing one’s BMI may reduce the annual medical costs.
+In today’s world, the medical costs are quite high so any action we could take to reduce them would be incredibly helpful.

 ## Describe your dataset in about 150-200 words